davidtchiu/davidtchiu.github.io/teaching/cs240/lab.testing/index.md

   npx jasmine-browser-runner serve
   ```

   This command shouldn't return on the terminal as long as it's running.
-It starts up the Jasmine web interface that shows you the results of your tests.
+It starts up the Jasmine web server that shows you the results of your tests.

 - To get to the Jasmine web interface, point to your browser to [http://localhost:8888/](http://localhost:8888/).
 You should see a Jasmine page that says something to the order of `Incomplete: No specs found, , randomized with seed ...`.
 That's good news!
 Jasmine is running, but we just haven't written any tests (specs) yet!